Brummana: Overview

-As most of the villages, Brummana has an Aramaic name which most probably means "house of Rammana, the God of Air, Storm and Thunder".
-In the location where Brummana was built it was thought that the god Rammanu lived there, which gave the name "House of Rammanu", and it is known that the letter B at the beginning of the name of villages refers to "beit" in Syriac, meaning "house".
+As most of the villages, Broummana has an Aramaic name which most probably means "house of Rammana, the God of Air, Storm and Thunder".
+In the location where Broummana was built it was thought that the god Rammanu lived there, which gave the name "House of Rammanu", and it is known that the letter B at the beginning of the name of villages refers to "beit" in Syriac, meaning "house".

 Climate

-Summer is usually dry in Brummana; it begins in early May and ends in mid-October.
+Summer is usually dry in Broummana; it begins in early May and ends in mid-October.
 Summer temperature rarely exceeds 30 °C, with a lower limit of around 20 °C (68 °F).
 Its relative humidity in summer runs at 68%.
 Winter is wet and mild with temperatures ranging between 5 °C and 18 °C, with the occasional snowfall.

 Demographics

-Brummana is home to a number of religious groups, with Christians, mostly Greek Orthodox making up 40%, Maronite Catholic making up 40% of the population, and Greek Catholic making up 10% of the population, with Druze making a substantial minority of 10%.
+The vast majority of the population in Broummana is Christian: Greek Orthodox making up 40%, Maronite Catholic making up another 40% of the population, and Greek Catholic making up 10% of the population.
+The rest of the population (the last 10%) is mostly Druze.
 The town is also the summer home of tourists from the Middle East.

 Education

 Brummana High School was founded by the Quaker Theophilus Waldmeier in 1873.
-The school influenced the inhabitants of Brummana and gave the town some English traditions, such as five o’clock tea.
+The school influenced the inhabitants of Broummana and gave the town some English traditions, such as five o’clock tea.

 Theophilus Waldmeier was born in 1832 in Basle, Switzerland.
 He attended the missionary college of St Crischona, near Basle, and went to Abyssinia as a missionary in 1858.
 After being among a motley assortment of Europeans held prisoner by the mad Ethiopian King Theodore and rescued in the nick of time by General Napier and his British troops at the siege of Magdala, he left in 1868 and went to Syria, settling at Beirut in connection with the British Syrian Mission founded in 1860.
 He re-embarked on a second career of good works.
-Among the fruits of that career are two of Lebanon's most vigorous institutions - Brummana High School, and Asfuriya Mental Hospital, founded in 1894.
+Among the fruits of that career are two of Lebanon's most vigorous institutions - Broummana High School, and Asfuriya Mental Hospital, founded in 1894.

-Waldmeier moved his half-Ethiopian wife and his four children by horseback up the steep mountain path from Beirut to Brummana where he started the Friends' Syrian Mission in 1873.
+Waldmeier moved his half-Ethiopian wife and his four children by horseback up the steep mountain path from Beirut to Broummana where he started the Friends' Syrian Mission in 1873.

 In 1874, he traveled to Europe to seek financial backing from the Society of Friends.
-After listening to his impassioned plea for aid, some British and American Quakers formed a committee which, from that time until today, has provided support for the Brummana School.
+After listening to his impassioned plea for aid, some British and American Quakers formed a committee which, from that time until today, has provided support for the Broummana School.